-Since 2 August 2013, the Company has been fully owned by NET4GAS Holdings, s.r.o. ("NET4GAS Holdings"), incorporated in the Czech Republic, which is the Group's ultimate parent company.
-NET4GAS Holdings is a joint venture of two entities: Allianz Infrastructure Luxembourg I S.à r.l.
-(50%), with its registered office in Luxembourg, and Borealis Novus Parent B.V.
+Since 2 August 2013, the Company had been fully owned by NET4GAS Holdings, s.r.o. ("NET4GAS Holdings"), incorporated in the Czech Republic, which was the Group's parent company.
+NET4GAS Holdings was, until 11 December 2023, a joint venture of two entities: Allianz Infrastructure Luxembourg I S.à r.l.
+(50%), with its registered office in Luxembourg and Borealis Novus Parent B.V.
 (50%), with its registered office in the Netherlands.